opendevstack/opendevstack.github.io/doc/getting-started.md

 tailor update pvc
 tailor update
 ```
-Create a secret called cd-user-token with the cd user credential in both test and dev projects.

 Once jenkins deployed - you can trigger the build in prov-cd/test - it should automatically deploy - and you can start using the provision app.

 TODO: fix_me END_TODO